Reactor™ - The manual

 Using Context Menus

-• Remove a panel faster using right click
+• Remove a panel faster using right-click.

-• Copy Variables in the Tree faster
+• Copy Variables in the Tree quickly.

-• Create behaviors on the controller
+• Create behaviors on the controller.

-• Clear out the contents of behaviors
+• Clear the contents of behaviors easily.

-Use shortcuts
+Use Shortcuts

-• cmd+e: toggle simulation mode in configurator
+• cmd+e: Toggle simulation mode in the configurator.

-• cmd+u: upload a new package manually (works everywhere)
+• cmd+u: Upload a new package manually (works everywhere).

 Use Copy/Paste